Jesus, the great teacher, shows us the three things that really matter.

 During a teachable moment, Peter confessed Jesus was the only Messiah and God’s son (Matthew 16:16).
 Jesus first blessed the apostle for his recognition and then handed him the “keys” to the kingdom.
 Like a child getting the keys to the Ferrari, Peter was uniquely ordained to “bind” and “loose” earthly matters.
 He was in a divine driver’s seat.

 Despite denials, failures, and verbal slips, the fisherman Peter was destined to be a rock in Jesus’ hands.
 Peter lived a dream he never could’ve imagined.

 Dreams are the most precious gifts a teacher can give.
-Dreams can change culture.
-Dreams are the fuel that forge divine destiny.
+They can change our culture, and they are the fuel that forges divine destiny.

 A few years ago, my son shared with his Sunday school teacher how he wanted to be a rock guitarist.
 Her response?
 “Good Christians don’t play rock.”
 He later nicknamed her the “Dream Crusher.”
 Don’t be a dream crusher.